InterDigitalInc/AdvantEDGE/docs/use.md

 The GUI is sub-divided in 3 main areas:
 - Top Bar
-- The Drawer (to the left)
+- Drawer (to the left)
-- The Main Area
+- Main Area

 The Top Bar is a fixed element that is always visible.
 It identifies the AdvantEDGE Contoller application and contains a health indicator of the platform
 > Health indicator verifies that the AdvantEDGE Core components are present and running

-The Drawer allows to select what is visible in the main area.
+The Drawer allows to select what is visible in the Main Area.
 It can be hidden by clicking on the InterDigital bullet in the top bar.

 Drawer Item | Description
 ------ | --------